THE PERILS OF PENELOPE PITSTOP

 and hired the identical Bully Brothers (Mel Blanc in unison) to help him get

-sidekick, Muttley (Don Messick), were going to be the villains of the series,
+Muttley (Don Messick), were going to be the villains of the series, but they

-but they were given their own show: Dastardly & Muttley in Their Flying Machines.
+were given their own show: Dastardly & Muttley in their Flying

 Penelope inside Chug-a-Boom with the Ant Hill Mob line-up. |